CSC510-2015-Axitron/project2/README.md

 #### (3) Issue Closed Long Before Milstone Due

 This feature is a little bit more complicated than the previous ones.
 In our project we came up with milestones under the assumption that all work for a particular milestone should be complete before a new milestone was started, and the work for that next milestone should not start until the work for the previous milestone had been completed.
-Operating under this assumption, we decided that it would be strange if work on a milestone's issues (shown as closed issues) was being done before a milestone was even started, meaning the one previous to it had not finished.
+Operating under this assumption, we decided that it would be improper if work on a milestone's issues (shown as closed issues) was being done before a milestone was even started, meaning the one previous to it had not finished.
 This idea can be expressed as an SQL query as the following:
 ```SQL
 select e1.issueID, (e1.time - (mileDur.due_at - mileDur.duration)) as timeAfterStart, mileDur.duration as duration from